 The careful selection of one main focal point will ensure that your room doesn’t appear confused.
 Secondary features can be toned down with softer hues and minimal highlights, while main focal points can be further illuminated with lighting, accessories and colour or texture.

 Selecting your focal point is a fundamental trick to great interior design – and for good reason.
 Your focal point will be the element that attracts the eye first.
-It will create the centre piece and the starting point for the story you’re telling.
+It will create the starting point for the story you’re telling.